aamasri/dialog/README.md

 <br>
 <h3>ES6 module</h3>
-Install the dialog-js package into your project using npm:
+Install the dialog package into your project using npm:
 <pre>
 $ cd to/your/project
-$ npm install dialog-js
+$ npm install @aamasri/dialog
 </pre>

 Then import and use it in your project's ES6 modules: